There are loads of resources on social skills – but few for us grown-ups.

 - Why being vulnerable to criticism can be a good thing

-6. How to have more meaningful, deep conversations with friends
+6. How to have deep conversations

 Have you ever left a conversation feeling…blah?
 Maybe you just talked about superficial, generic topics.
 It can be a frustrating feeling and makes us feel as though authentic connections are hard to come by.

 In the article “How to have deep, meaningful conversations with friends,” you’ll learn that it’s all about asking the right kind of questions to the right kind of people.